 Can you freeze cooked meat without plastic?

-Freezing cooked meat is still a great option to avoid food waste and to save time on meal prep.
+Freezing cooked meat is still a great option to avoid food waste and save meal prep time.

 To prevent freezer burn when it comes to cooked meat, we are still following the same principle as we would for raw meat: keep air and odors out.
 For that use containers with an airtight seal which will help to form an airtight barrier around the contents when shut and stored away for freezing.